henu/bigjson/README.md

 TODO
 ----

 - Make reading faster.
-One idea is to use some kind of lookup tables in Array and in Object.
+One idea is to use some kind of lookup table in Object.

 - Do not read strings as Python strings, as those need to be readed fully into memory.